 Waves: Students can use Cubelets as a tool to model their understanding of waves.
 They might make a spinning table to practice drawing and measuring frequency and amplitude of waves, or they might program their robot to mimic waves with different attributes.

 If English Language Arts is your wheel-house, here are a couple of our favorite ELA connections:

 Character Mimic: Students design robots that mimic a character or two from a story they are reading.
 This could include physical attributes, but could also expand to include character motivations or relationships.
 What does this character run toward?
 What do they run away from?
 What makes this character “light up”?

 Storytelling: Students invent a robot or two and then write a story based on how the robots behave.
 Depending on your narrative-writing standards, you might focus on beginning-middle-end or you may expand to include a variety of text structures like cause-and-effect or problem-solution.

 Practicing Relative Language: We frequently hear from teachers who support English Language Learners using Cubelets.
-They regularly report students become more engaged and even more talkative when they are investigating Cubelets.
-Relative Language is a natural example of how fun Cubelets can be while students are practicing words and phrases like above, below, behind, next to, or around the corner from.
+They regularly report students to become more engaged and even more talkative when they are investigating Cubelets.
+Relative Language is a natural example of how fun Cubelets can be while students are practicing words and phrases like above, below, behind, next to, or around the corner.
 Consider our Activity Card called Blind Directions for another example of how this could look in your classroom.